chetmurthy/thrift-nicejson/README.md

 2. Supports my favorite programming language (Objective Caml)

-But there's *one* big, big missing feature (for me): Thrift doesn't
+But there's *one* big, big missing feature (for me): Thrift doesn't have a human-readable wire-protocol:

-1. have a human-readable wire-representation like Protocol Buffers' "Compact Text Format", or (with Protocol Buffers 3) JSON.
+1. like Protocol Buffers' "Compact Text Format", or (with Protocol Buffers 3) JSON.

-2. And furthermore, if you have a (binary) serialized thrift message, there's no quick, simple way to dump it in a format where all the fields are there
+2. if you have a (binary) serialized thrift message, there's no quick, simple way to dump it in a human-readable format where all the fields are there (again, protobufs has this)

 3. and where the format is one that can be re-marshaled back into Thrift's binary serialized format.

+4. And of course, we want this not just for "data at rest" but also for our RPCs.
+So we can use other JSON RPC tooling to talk to Thrift.

-In short, Thrift needs a human-readable wire-format, and a "type library" facility so that one can use to "disassemble" binary-serialized messages to that format.
+In short, Thrift needs a human-readable wire-protocol, a "type library" facility so that one can use to "disassemble" binary-serialized messages to that format, and full RPC stack support (client & server) for that protocol.

 This library provides those facilities.